 Through the course of their program, students work in strong, multicultural learning communities to analyze complex issues, share common experiences and challenges, and examine issues from theoretical, cultural, and other perspectives.
 All programs are based on an experiential learning model and a commitment to social justice and intercultural understanding and communication.

 SIT GRADUATE INSTITUTE PROGRAMS

 This catalog includes courses and requirements for the following programs:

-MA in Climate Change and Global Sustainability (Onsite in Iceland and Tanzania)
+MA in Climate Change and Global Sustainability (Full time, 12 months: onsite in Iceland and Tanzania)